What Is This Indian Doing ?

 TV-33 La Grange, GA., have written several booklets on ghosts, Bigfoot, and children story books, Have

-the world.
+had articles published by FATE Magazine.
 And hopefully there is more to accomplish.

 The Spirit Of The Hawk

-Hawk is my main totem animal.
-The following is a true story about Hawk greeting me, guiding me, and watching me on a recent trip to Holy Ground State Park in Alabama.
+The following is a true story about Hawk greeting me, guiding me, and watching me on a

 Before we get into the details of my adventure and visit to Holy Ground, let me tell you